kgrid-objects/fda-label-collection/README.md

 </sup>
 <p></p>

-4. Now, change the '1' to a '2' in the last line of the curl command and run it again on REQBIN:
+STEP 5.
+Now, change the '1' to a '2' in the last line of the curl command and run it again on REQBIN:

 ```
   -d '2'